Floriade 2012: The festival

 The Floriade contained two imposing buildings.
 The design was created between 2007 and 2010 and the first tree planting was in 2008.
 The same year also saw construction of the theme field, Relax & Heal, and a year later the shrubs were planted.
 In 2010, the perennials were placed and planted borders.
 The last theme field Green Engine was built.

 Villa Flora was one of the biggest crowd pullers at the Floriade.
 The fully energy-neutral building is a symbol of sustainability, innovation and the green economy.
 Villa Flora is a design by the architect Jón Kristinsson.
 The Innova has been designed by former government architect Jo Coenen.
 The building is 70 meters (230') high and has 16 floors, with exhibition rooms on the 16th floor, and has been redeveloped to become part of the Venlo GreenPark, a green business park.
 A 1,100 meter (1200 yard) long cable car system running through the park opened on 16 April 2011.

 Queen Beatrix visited the Floriade a second time during the state visit of President Abdullah Gül of Turkey, in which the president opened the Turkish pavilion.

 Aftermath and legacy

 Management had estimated a total of 2.3 million visitors would come to Floriade 2012.
 During the closing ceremony on 7 October 2012, CEO Paul Beck announced a total 2,046,684 guests were welcomed.
-Initially media falsely reported a loss of 9 million Euros.
-In 2013 Floriade reported a loss of 5.5 million Euros, later this was adjusted to 5.4 Million Euros.
-Later the legacy and spin-off of the expo were valued at 350 Million Euros and local and regional entrepreneurs noted an increase in spending during and after the expo.
+Initially media falsely reported a loss of €9 million.
+In 2013 Floriade reported a loss of €5.5 million, later this was adjusted to €5.4 million.
+The legacy and spin-off of the expo were valued at €350 million and local and regional entrepreneurs noted an increase in spending during and after the expo.
 The site of the expo is now home to Greenport Venlo, a variety of new companies are now located in the former entrance building and Villa Flora and large logistics centers occupy the site of the former parking lot.